Home —> Ambient Light Rejection in Machine Vision: Shielding Your System from Factory Lighting

-Ambient Light Rejection in Machine Vision: How to Protect Your System from Factory Lighting
+Ambient Light Rejection in Machine Vision: Shielding Your System from Factory Lighting

 Ambient Light Rejection Strategies for Machine Vision Systems

-Factory ambient light — fluorescent tubes, skylights, neighbouring machines — can ruin machine vision results if not properly managed.
+Factory ambient light — fluorescent tubes, skylights, neighbouring machines — can wreck machine vision results if it is not managed.
 Learn the hardware and software strategies that make your inspection immune to environmental light variation.

 Ambient light causes imaging problems in two ways.
-It adds an uncontrolled background illumination level to the image, reducing the contrast between the illuminated feature and the background.
-It also varies over time as factory conditions change — shift changes, seasonal daylight variation, neighbouring machine operating cycles — causing the image characteristics to drift even when the part being inspected has not changed.
+It adds an uncontrolled background illumination level to the image, cutting the contrast between the illuminated feature and the background.
+It also shifts over time as factory conditions change—shift changes, seasonal daylight variation, neighbouring machine operating cycles—so the image characteristics drift even when the part being inspected has not changed.

 How Ambient Light Causes False Accepts and False Rejects

 A machine vision algorithm is trained or configured to detect features at a specific contrast level.
 When ambient light changes the effective illumination of the part, the contrast level changes.
-Features that were detectable become invisible.
-Shadows or reflections created by ambient sources create false edge signals.
-The result is increased false reject rates, increased false accept rates, or both.
+Features that were detectable vanish.
+Shadows or reflections created by ambient sources throw false edge signals.
+The result is higher false reject rates, higher false accept rates, or both.

-This problem is often intermittent.
+The problem is often intermittent.
 The system performs correctly during commissioning in a controlled environment, then begins to generate errors during production.
-The error rate varies by shift, by season, or by time of day.
-Diagnosing ambient light as the root cause requires systematic measurement of the inspection environment under different ambient conditions.
+The error rate shifts by shift, by season, or by time of day.
+Pinning ambient light down as the root cause takes systematic measurement of the inspection environment under different ambient conditions.

 Factory Ambient Light Sources

-Understanding the characteristics of the ambient light sources present in a factory helps in selecting the most effective rejection strategy.
+Knowing the characteristics of the ambient light sources present in a factory helps in choosing the most effective rejection strategy.

 Fluorescent and LED Tube Lighting

-Fluorescent tubes emit a broad spectrum covering visible wavelengths.
-Their output flickers at twice the mains frequency — 100 Hz in Europe, 120 Hz in North America.
-This flicker can interact with camera frame rates to produce periodic variation in image brightness.
+Fluorescent tubes emit a broad spectrum across visible wavelengths.
+Their output flickers at twice the mains frequency—100 Hz in Europe, 120 Hz in North America.
+That flicker can interact with camera frame rates to produce periodic variation in image brightness.
 Modern LED tube replacements also flicker, though at higher frequencies that may be less visible to cameras with slower frame rates.

-LED tubes typically have a strong blue and yellow-green spectral peak.
-If the machine vision illuminator operates at red or near-infrared wavelengths, a bandpass filter matched to the illuminator wavelength will substantially reject fluorescent tube illumination.
+LED tubes usually carry a strong blue and yellow-green spectral peak.
+If the machine vision illuminator runs at red or near-infrared wavelengths, a bandpass filter matched to the illuminator wavelength rejects much of the fluorescent tube illumination.

 Skylights and Sunlight

-Natural daylight is a broadband illumination source covering UV through NIR.
-It varies significantly in intensity depending on weather conditions, time of day, and season.
-Facilities with roof skylights or large windows are particularly vulnerable to daylight-induced inspection variation.
-Skylights close to the inspection station can produce direct or diffuse daylight illumination on the part that changes throughout the day.
+Natural daylight is a broadband source covering UV through NIR.
+It varies a great deal in intensity with weather, time of day, and season.
+Facilities with roof skylights or large windows are especially vulnerable to daylight-induced inspection variation.
+Skylights close to the inspection station can throw direct or diffuse daylight on the part that shifts throughout the day.

-Daylight is the most difficult ambient source to reject with spectral filtering because it covers the full visible and NIR range.
-Structural solutions — enclosures, baffles, or blackout curtains — are often the most effective approach for skylights.
+Daylight is the hardest ambient source to reject with spectral filtering because it covers the full visible and NIR range.
+Structural solutions—enclosures, baffles, or blackout curtains—are often the most effective approach for skylights.

 Adjacent Machine Illumination

-Other machine vision systems nearby, welding arcs, furnace glow, and indicator lights all contribute localised illumination that may affect the inspection station.
-These sources are often at specific wavelengths or in specific directions, making them easier to characterise and reject than broadband sources.
+Other machine vision systems nearby, welding arcs, furnace glow, and indicator lights all add localised illumination that can reach the inspection station.
+These sources often sit at specific wavelengths or in specific directions, which makes them easier to characterise and reject than broadband sources.

 Strategy 1: Bandpass Optical Filters

 A bandpass optical filter mounted in front of the camera lens transmits only a narrow range of wavelengths centred on the illuminator wavelength and blocks all others.
-If the machine vision illuminator emits at 850 nm near-infrared and the camera is fitted with an 850 nm bandpass filter, the camera sees only the 850 nm illumination from the illuminator.
-Visible ambient light, which does not include significant 850 nm emission, is blocked.
+If the machine vision illuminator emits at 850 nm near-infrared and the camera carries an 850 nm bandpass filter, the camera sees only the 850 nm illumination from the illuminator.
+Visible ambient light, which carries little 850 nm emission, is blocked.

-This strategy requires the illuminator to emit at a wavelength that is distinct from the dominant ambient sources.
-Near-infrared illumination is particularly effective because most factory ambient sources emit primarily in the visible range.
-The camera sensor must be sensitive at the selected NIR wavelength, which is the case for standard silicon-based monochrome sensors.
+This strategy needs the illuminator to emit at a wavelength distinct from the dominant ambient sources.
+Near-infrared illumination is especially effective because most factory ambient sources emit primarily in the visible range.
+The camera sensor has to be sensitive at the chosen NIR wavelength, which is the case for standard silicon-based monochrome sensors.

 Bandpass filters are available for standard LED wavelengths: 365 nm UV, 470 nm blue, 525 nm green, 617 nm red, 780 nm, 850 nm, and 940 nm NIR.
-The bandwidth of the filter — typically 10 nm to 50 nm — determines how effectively it rejects off-wavelength illumination while maintaining transmission of the on-wavelength illuminator output.
+The bandwidth of the filter—typically 10 nm to 50 nm—sets how effectively it rejects off-wavelength illumination while holding transmission of the on-wavelength illuminator output.

 Strategy 2: Strobe Mode with Short Exposure Times

-Camera exposure time determines how long the sensor integrates incoming light.
-A short exposure time reduces the total ambient light collected per frame because the ambient source contributes for a shorter time.
-The controlled illuminator, operating in strobe mode at high peak intensity, contributes a large amount of light in a very short pulse.
-The ratio of illuminator signal to ambient background increases as exposure time decreases.
+Camera exposure time sets how long the sensor integrates incoming light.
+A short exposure cuts the total ambient light collected per frame because the ambient source contributes for a shorter time.
+The controlled illuminator, running in strobe mode at high peak intensity, delivers a large amount of light in a very short pulse.
+The ratio of illuminator signal to ambient background climbs as exposure time falls.

 Strobe mode also freezes motion.
-A part moving at high speed on a conveyor will be sharp in the image if the exposure time is short enough.
-This is a dual benefit in high-speed inspection applications where both motion blur and ambient light rejection are required.
+A part moving at high speed on a conveyor stays sharp in the image if the exposure is short enough.
+That is a dual benefit in high-speed inspection where both motion blur and ambient light rejection matter.

 RODER Vision illuminators support triggered strobe mode via a digital input signal.
-The strobe pulse duration is typically set between 10 μs and 2 ms depending on the required intensity and motion freeze requirements.
-At 100 μs exposure, most factory ambient light sources contribute less than 1% of the signal level of a properly specified strobe illuminator.
+The strobe pulse duration is usually set between 10 µs and 2 ms depending on the required intensity and motion freeze needs.
+At 100 µs exposure, most factory ambient light sources contribute less than 1% of the signal level of a properly specified strobe illuminator.

 Strategy 3: Physical Enclosures and Baffles

-A physical enclosure around the inspection zone eliminates ambient light by blocking its path to the part and the camera.
-This is the most effective strategy when spectral filtering and strobe techniques are insufficient.
-An enclosure painted matte black on the interior minimises internal reflections.
-Light traps at any openings — for part entry and exit — prevent ambient light from entering through the product path.
+A physical enclosure around the inspection zone clears ambient light by blocking its path to the part and the camera.
+This is the most effective strategy when spectral filtering and strobe techniques fall short.
+An enclosure painted matte black inside holds down internal reflections.
+Light traps at any openings—for part entry and exit—keep ambient light from entering through the product path.

 Enclosures are standard in pharmaceutical and food inspection systems where the highest level of ambient light rejection is required.
 They add mechanical complexity and cost, and they create access constraints for maintenance.
-These trade-offs must be considered when deciding whether an enclosure is necessary.
+These trade-offs have to be weighed when deciding whether an enclosure is necessary.

-Partial enclosures or baffles — panels that block specific ambient light paths without fully enclosing the station — are a lower-cost intermediate solution.
-A baffle positioned to block direct skylight from a roof window may be sufficient if that is the dominant ambient source.
+Partial enclosures or baffles—panels that block specific ambient light paths without fully enclosing the station—are a lower-cost intermediate solution.
+A baffle positioned to block direct skylight from a roof window may be enough if that is the dominant ambient source.

 Strategy 4: Dark-Field Background Panels

 Dark backgrounds absorb ambient light rather than reflecting it.
-In applications where the inspection relies on reflected illumination from the part surface, placing a matte black background behind the part reduces the ambient light reflected back toward the camera from the background surfaces.
-This improves the signal-to-background ratio without requiring spectral filtering or enclosures.
+In applications where the inspection leans on reflected illumination from the part surface, placing a matte black background behind the part cuts the ambient light bounced back toward the camera from the background surfaces.
+That lifts the signal-to-background ratio without spectral filtering or enclosures.

 Combining Strategies for Maximum Ambient Light Immunity

-The most robust machine vision systems use multiple strategies simultaneously.
-A common combination is NIR illumination with an NIR bandpass filter, operating in strobe mode, inside a partial enclosure with a dark background panel.
-Each layer of protection reduces ambient light contribution.
-Together, they can achieve ambient light rejection sufficient for outdoor or high-ambient industrial environments.
+The most robust machine vision systems run several strategies at once.
+A common combination is NIR illumination with an NIR bandpass filter, running in strobe mode, inside a partial enclosure with a dark background panel.
+Each layer of protection cuts the ambient light contribution.
+Together, they can reach ambient light rejection sufficient for outdoor or high-ambient industrial environments.

-The appropriate combination depends on the severity of the ambient light problem and the cost constraints of the application.
+The right combination depends on the severity of the ambient light problem and the cost constraints of the application.
 Systems in air-conditioned electronics assembly rooms may only need strobe mode.
-Systems in factories with skylights near food processing equipment typically require spectral filtering plus enclosures.
+Systems in factories with skylights near food processing equipment usually need spectral filtering plus enclosures.

 Testing Your System’s Ambient Light Immunity

-Ambient light immunity testing involves measuring how much the image changes when the ambient conditions vary.
-A simple test is to capture a reference image with all ambient sources blocked, then capture a second image under normal ambient conditions.
+Ambient light immunity testing means measuring how much the image changes when the ambient conditions vary.
+A simple test captures a reference image with all ambient sources blocked, then captures a second image under normal ambient conditions.
 The difference between the two images quantifies the ambient light contribution.
 If the difference is small relative to the feature contrast, the system is adequately immune.
-If not, additional rejection measures are needed.
+If not, further rejection measures are needed.

 Testing should cover worst-case ambient conditions: full daylight through skylights in summer, all factory lights on, and neighbouring machines operating.
 A system that passes the test only at night or only in winter is not a robust installation.